 In August 2000, in BLANKENSHIP V. PHILIP MORRIS, INC., a West Virginia state court conditionally certified (only to the extent of medical monitoring) a class of present or former West Virginia smokers who desire to participate in a medical monitoring plan.
 The trial of this case ended in January 2001, when the judge declared a mistrial.
 In July 2001, the court issued an order severing Liggett from the retrial of the case which began in September 2001.
-In November 2001, the jury returned a verdict in favor of the defendants.
-In January 2002, the trial court denied plaintiffs' motion for a new trial, and plaintiffs have appealed.
+In November 2001, the jury returned a verdict in favor of the other defendants.
+In May 2004, the West Virginia Supreme Court affirmed the defense jury verdict.